ballerina-attic/loadbalancing-failover/README.md

 "ISBN":"978-3-16-148410-   0","Availability":"Available"}}
 ```

-- This means that the loadbalancer is preventing the third instance from getting invoked since the third instance is shut down.
-In the meantime you'll see the order of `"Served by Data Ceter"` is similar to the 1 -> 2 -> 1 pattern.
+- This means that the loadbalancer is preventing the third instance from getting invoked since the third instance is shut down. if you observe the response you can see that the order of the `"Served by Data Ceter"` is similar to 1 -> 2 -> 1 pattern.

 ### Writing unit tests